Nandeeshswami/Azure-Functions-Microsoft-Identity/README.md

 We use Azure.Security.KeyVault.Secrets to fetch us a secret client and all the work of talking to IDP and getting a token is all handled by the SDK.
 If you compare the lines of code that SDK helps reduce is incrdible.

-Firstly enable Managed Identity, you can do that in Azure Function App-> Identity : Turn on System assigned Mananaged Identity
+Firstly enable Managed Identity, you can do that in Azure Function App-> Identity : Turn on System assigned Mananaged Identity.
 Now the Function app would be available in the Access Policies of Key Vault.
 Go to your keyvault resource add an Access policy for the above function.

 Here's the snip of code if you were to use SDK, ensure to add the right name of key vault, rest is all magic.